CAMP OVERVIEW

 Frequently Asked & Question

 None at all.
 The programme is built specifically for people who work with or near AI but do not build it.
 The sessions explain how these systems work in plain language, then focus on the professional and strategic implications.
-Participants with technical backgrounds find the applied and ethical sessions equally valuable.

 Pay Little.
 Experience More!